Hook:

 After several hours of flying, we wanted to give Atti (and ourselves) a rest, so we landed on a bald hill surrounded by forests to camp for the night.
 On the hill, we found a cairn made from granite and covered in druidic symbols; I was able to translate some of the general advice about seasons and planting, but druidic writings are known to have hidden meaning, so perhaps Draylore should return to this site and confirm my interpretation.

-The next morning, I petitioned Dumathoin to provide us with food and drink to sustain us on our journey of discovery, and we continued on to Olorrun.
+The next morning, I petitioned Dumathoin to provide us with food and drink to sustain us on our journey of discovery, and we continued on to Olorru.
 At this stage in the journey, we were attacked by condor-like creatures; Keres bravely continued to guide Atti even as she was attacked.
 I provided Dumathoin blessing to the others while Die-anna easily jumped around Atti’s back and wings, dispatching the animals with her fist; any of the birds that attempted to damage the FLTR met their end at Raven’s daggers, and Kelina arrows removed many threats before they even approached.

-After this harrowing attack, we finally saw our destination, the sunken city of Olorrun.
+After this harrowing attack, we finally saw our destination, the sunken city of Olorru.
 The land surrounding it is very mountainous.
 The large mountain we have seen in the distance is from the east hovers over it; Kalina and I were able to confirm with cartographers' tools that the mountain’s peak is over 14,000 ft tall.
 We landed on a cliff that would make a defensible position for a forward outpost and to install the FLTR near the city.

 As we landed, it was immediately apparent that the area around the city had been the site of a massive epic battle.
 The remnants of fallen warriors and their equipment were everywhere.
 Beyond that, the remnants of the sunken city thrust out of the water like a tombstone marking this forgotten memorial to the bravery of the long-forgotten warriors of the Tharnic Empire.
-It appears that the battle destabilized the foundations of the city of Olorrun, causing it to slide into the waves of the adjacent bay.
+It appears that the battle destabilized the foundations of the city of Olorru, causing it to slide into the waves of the adjacent bay.

 After we spent the night setting up the FLTR, I contacted you through a sending spell, and you sent the forewoman Gideona and her crew through to begin building the outpost.
 She immediately noted that her team would need to cut stone from the cliffside to build the outpost, given the rocky terrain.
 After helping them set up camp, we returned to Sifren through the FLTR.